FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/gas.md

 #### Precompiled Contract CPU, Storage Gas Compute

-In order to calculate the Gas consumed by the underlying operation of the Precompiled contract, FISCO BCOS v2.4.0 maps the Precompiled contract to a specific opcode and defines the Gas corresponding to each underlying operation.。
+In order to calculate the Gas consumed by the underlying operation of the Precompiled contract, FISCO BCOS v2.4.0 maps the Precompiled contract to a specific opcode and defines the Gas corresponding to each underlying operation。

-##### The opcode corresponding to the underlying operation of the precompiled contract.
+##### The opcode corresponding to the underlying operation of the precompiled contract

 The 'PrecompiledGas' module maps Precompiled contract base operations to opcodes as follows: